 Douglas E. Hewlett, Jr.

-Doug has wide-ranging experience as a commercial litigator and in the firm’s white collar investigations and defense practice.
-His litigation practice includes complex commercial litigation, business disputes, contract and fiduciary duty claims, and all phases of pre-trial, trial, post-trial, and appellate litigation.
+Doug has wide-ranging commercial, class action, and white collar defense litigation experience.
+His practice includes representing clients in complex commercial disputes, consumer protection matters, contract, and fiduciary duty claims, and all phases of pre-trial, trial, post-trial, and appellate litigation.
 His white collar practice includes representing both individual and corporate clients under investigation by state and federal law enforcement agencies, managing formal responses to government inquiries, negotiations with the government, ongoing advice, and litigation where appropriate.
-Doug routinely litigates in both federal and state trial and appellate courts.
+Doug routinely appears in both federal and state trial and appellate courts.

-Doug also has specialized experience in litigating class actions; bankruptcy adversary proceedings; high-value motions for attorneys’ fees; state, federal, and foreign civil procedure; and enforcing judgments in California for out-of-state and international clients.
+Doug is also a trusted litigator with specialized, repeatedly successful experience handling bankruptcy adversary proceedings; high-value motions for attorneys’ fees; state, federal, and foreign civil procedure; and enforcing judgments in California for out-of-state and international clients.

 Clerkship & Externships